 Larry has worked extensively as a conductor, composer and orchestrator/arranger in theatre, films, television and concerts.

-Larry's orchestrations can currently be heard in RADIO CITY MUSIC HALL'S NEW YORK SPRING SPECTACULAR, and the SINGIN' IN THE RAIN INTERNATIONAL TOUR.
-Current projects include HOLIDAY INN (Muny), SEVEN BRIDES FOR SEVEN BROTHERS (Regent's Park), FEELIN' IN THE MOOD (Stanhope Productions), MRS HENDERSON PRESENTS (Theatre Royal Bath), GUYS AND DOLLS (Chichester/Runaway Entertainment) and SLEEPLESS IN SEATTLE.
+Larry's orchestrations can currently be heard in SEVEN BRIDES FOR SEVEN BROTHERS (Regent's Park), MACK AND MABEL (Chichester), MRS HENDERSON PRESENTS (Bath), and the SINGIN' IN THE RAIN INTERNATIONAL TOUR.
+Current projects include HOLIDAY INN (Muny), FEELIN' IN THE MOOD (Stanhope Productions) and GUYS AND DOLLS (Chichester/Runaway Entertainment).

 Recent UK credits include CITY OF ANGELS (Donmar Warehouse), WHITE CHRISTMAS (Dominion Theatre) and GUYS AND DOLLS (Chichester Festival Theatre).